Four-Year Career Plan

 - Meet with your Career Development Specialist at the Office of Career and Professional Development (OCPD) to identify interests, skills, and personal/work values.

-- Visit the Major and Career Exploration Center to take a career assessment and schedule an interpretation session with an OCPD staff member.
+- Visit the Major and Career Exploration Center to take a career assessment and schedule an interpretation session.

 - Review major handouts for more information about job types, skills, and other resources.

 - Get involved!
 Participate in campus activities and explore campus organizations that might interest you.

 - Conduct informational interviews with professionals in your career field of interest.

 - Seek part-time, summer, and volunteer opportunities to explore career interests and gain valuable experience.

 - Science, technology, and engineering majors should begin exploring co-op and internship opportunities for sophomore year.

 - Create a Handshake profile and download the app.

 - Job shadow!
 Spend time on the job with a person in your future career.